courselabs/docker/labs/compose-limits/hints.md

 - servers need to be taken offline for maintenance

-- operating system updates need to be deployed for yourcontainer images
+- operating system updates need to be deployed for your container images

 - application config changes over time